imlarry/EmpyrionMQTT/README.md

 ## Example Services:

-Two working examples of console services are included; a data logger that uses SQLite to log GameEvent and PlayfieldEvent messages and the start of a sound manager using the NAudio lib that plays an irritating noise when you open a constructor.
+Two examples of external console applications that interface with the service bus are included:

+- data logger (Console.Datalog) that uses SQLite to log Application.GameEvent and Playfield.EntityLoaded messages.
+- sound manager (Console.SoundMan) uses the NAudio lib to play an irritating noise when you open a constructor.